Search Railroad Sites For:

 A Brief History

-The Chehalis Western purchased trackage from Milwaukee Road on a portion from Chehalis to Raymond line in 1936 and operated it as non-common carrier Chehalis Western Railroad.
+The Chehalis Western purchased trackage from the Milwaukee Road from Chehalis to Raymond in 1936 and operated it as non-common carrier Chehalis Western Railroad.
 The line bought was 18 miles from Chehalis to Dryad.
 This line was not needed any more by the Milwaukee Road as it operated over a nearby Northern Pacific branch line.
 The Chehalis Western used only the first nine miles of this trackage from Chehalis to Ruth.
 A new line was built south from Ruth to Camp McDonald to where timber was ready to be cut.
 The logs would be taken from Camp McDonald to a log dump at South Bay near Olympia.
 In late 1975 the line was cutback to Curtis where a log reload was built.
 This truncated railroad was reorganized into the Curtis, Millburn and Eastern on December 1st, 1975.
 The logs were now taken from Curtis to Chehalis where they were handed over to the Milwaukee Road.
-When the Milwaukee Road abandoned all of its trackage west of Miles City, Montana the Curtis, Millburn & Eastern Railroad was absorbed into a new Chehalis Western.
+When the Milwaukee Road abandoned all of its trackage west of Miles City, Montana, the Curtis, Millburn & Eastern Railroad was absorbed into a new Chehalis Western.
 The former Milwaukee Road route to South Bay was taken over by the new Chehalis Western.
 The Chehalis-Centralia Railroad Association was formed in 1986 as a nonprofit corporation.
 The founders were a group of local citizens whose goal was to restore a 1916 logging locomotive that had been placed in a Chehalis park thirty years earlier.
 Early the following year, the restoration was begun and over the next two years, several railroad cars were acquired.
 With restoration completed, scheduled operations began in the summer of 1989 over a section of former Milwaukee Road track in the Chehalis-Centralia area.
 The Chehalis Western then shut down in 1992.
 The entire line was sold to the City of Tacoma in 1995 and renamed the Tacoma Eastern Railroad.
 It lasted just three years when in 1998 the railroad was taken over by Tacoma Rail.

-Runby # 1.
+Photo Runby 1.

-Train backing after Runby #1.
+Train backing after Photo Runby 1.

 The back up move.